-- a SENDCo, who has completed the National Award in SEND Coordination and has 7 years' experience in role. - a Deputy SENDCo with substantial experience working with pupils with SEND - a team of LSAs with a variety of specialist training including: Level 3 Teaching Assistant qualifications; training in working with students on the ASD spectrum; CPS1 SpLD qualifications (Specific Learning Difficulties, focusing on Dyslexia); all LSAs are trained in working with students with SLCN (Speech, Language & Communication Needs). - we currently have an LSA completing training on meeting the needs of pupils with dyscalculia. - a number of our LSAs have been trained this year to deliver an intervention program called Fresh Start, which teaches older struggling readers to read accurately and fluently with good comprehension.
-It is rooted in phonics and uses age-appropriate decodable texts.
+- a SENDCo (SLT), who has completed the National Award in SEND Coordination, Post Graduate award of proficiency in Assessment for Access Arrangements and has 8 years' experience in role. - A KS3 Assistant SENDCo with substantial experience working with pupils with SEND. - A KS4 Assistant SENDCo with substantial experience working with pupils with SEND. - a team of 2 HLTA's and 5 LSAs with a variety of specialist training including: Level 3 Teaching Assistant qualifications; training in working with students on the ASD spectrum; CPS1 SpLD qualifications (Specific Learning Difficulties, focusing on Dyslexia); all LSAs are trained in working with students with SLCN (Speech, Language & Communication Needs). - a number of our LSAs have been trained to deliver an intervention program called Fresh Start, which teaches older struggling readers to read accurately and fluently with good comprehension.
+It is rooted in phonics and uses age-appropriate decodable texts. - All of the SEND department have been trained in delivering SEMH approaches such as Zones of Regulation.